 Course Title Data Structures Instructor Dr. Eng.
-Nikolaos Petrakis nik.s.petrakis@hmu.gr Study level Bachelor ECTS 5 Prerequisite Basic knowledge of Computer Programming using C. Learning The course is an introduction to algorithms and data structures, using as a tool a programming language such as C / C ++, where the Outcomes student will start with the basic concepts and terminology and will continue learning to design, implement and evaluate the solutions.
-Upon successful completion of the course the student will be able to: \checkmark mention and describe the characteristics of the basic data structures. \checkmark mention and describe the basic algorithms for searching and sorting data (internal and external). ✓ mention and describe binary trees traversal methods. ✓ mention basic algorithms in Graphs. \checkmark analyze a complex problem and design the solution on an abstract level. \checkmark analyze the quality of a solution in relation to the execution time of its individual procedures.

-Tcompose the solution of a problem based on the individual parts of the solution. \checkmark check the correctness of a solution and to evaluate the various alternative solutions to a problem. \checkmark Eevaluate both the quality of the design and the implementation of the solution of a problem. \checkmark modify known algorithms so that they can be better utilized in solving a problem. \checkmark evaluate the algorithmic solutions in relation to the execution time of the respective algorithm. \checkmark design and write code for programs that require the use of data structures. \checkmark use the most appropriate sorting or searching technique taking into account the expected distribution of data. ✓ find solutions to complex problems, to describe its algorithmic solutions in pseudo-code and / or in a flowchart, and of course to be able to encode them.
+Nikolaos Petrakis nik.s.petrakis@hmu.gr Study level Bachelor ECTS 5 Prerequisite Basic knowledge of Computer Programming using C. Learning Outcomes The course is an introduction to algorithms and data structures, using as a tool a programming language such as C / C ++, where the student will start with the basic concepts and terminology and will continue learning to design, implement and evaluate the solutions.
+Upon successful completion of the course the student will be able to: mention and describe the characteristics of the basic data structures. mention and describe binary trees traversal methods. mention basic algorithms in Graphs. analyze a complex problem and design the solution on an abstract level. analyze the quality of a solution in relation to the execution time of its individual procedures.
+Teompose the solution and to evaluate the various alternative solutions to a problem.
+Eevaluate both the quality of the design and the implementation of the solution of a problem. woify known algorithms so that they can be better utilized in solving a problem. evaluate the algorithms is nelation to the execution time of the respective algorithm. design and write code for programs that require the use of data structures. use the most appropriate sorting or searching technique taking into account the expected distribution of data. find solutions to complex problems, to describe its algorithmic solutions in pseudo-code and / or in a flowchart, and of course to be able to encode them.
 Contents Introduction to the basic concepts of data structures and algorithms.
-Contents Accessing sequential files.
-Define new type or variable as a data union. • Arrays, linearization of multidimensional arrays. • Stacks.
-Define the most important operations that can be performed in a stack, implemented using either static or dynamic data types. • Queues and fundamental operations that can be defined in a queue.
-Queue implementation with circular array (static) and queue implementation with nodes (dynamic). • Singly linked lists.
-Doubly linked lists and function definitions for basic operations. • Two-way interconnection technique using just a single link. • Trees.
+Accessing sequential files.
+Define new type or variable as a data union.
+Arrays, linearization of multidimensional arrays.
+Stacks.
+Define the most important operations that can be performed in a stack, implemented using either static or dynamic data types.

+Queues and fundamental operations that can be defined in a queue.
+Queue implementation with circular array (static) and queue implementation with nodes (dynamic).
+Singly linked lists.
+Doubly linked lists and function definitions for basic operations.
+Two-way interconnection technique using just a single link.
+Trees.
 Binary tree traversal methods.
 Binary search trees.
-Balanced search trees. • Design and implementation of appropriate data structures for specific programming problems. • Evaluation of different data structures. • Straight sorting methods: sort by selection, shaker sort and bubble sort. • Quick sort technique.
-Sort variable-length sequences. • Sorting files using natural merge sort.
+Balanced search trees.
+Design and implementation of appropriate data structures for specific programming problems.
+Evaluation of different data structures.
+Straight sorting methods: sort by selection, shaker sort and bubble sort.
+Quick sort technique.
+Sort variable-length sequences.
+Sorting files using natural merge sort.
 Sequential search.
-Binary search. • Performance and analysis of algorithms.
+Binary search.
+Performance and analysis of algorithms.
 Time complexity.
 Algorithm performance comparison.
 Graphs.
-Learn software design and implementation principles in the Dev-C ++ or CODE :: BLOCKS or MS Visual Studio environment. • Learn software design and implementation principles in the Dev-C ++ of CODE BLOCKS of MS Visual Studio environment.
+Learn software design and implementation principles in the Dev-C ++ or CODE :: BLOCKS or MS Visual Studio environment.
 Course type Weekly Lectures 5hr/week (if the number of students is greater than 4), else project based Assessment Written exams, class contribution, delivery of small individual projects every two weeks.
 Bibliography Leendert Ammeraal, Programs and data structures in C, John Wiley & Sons Ltd, 1987.
 H.H.Tan, T.B.
 D'Orazio, C Programming for Engineering & Computer Science, McGraw-Hill, 2000.
 H. M. Deitel, P. J. Deitel, C: How to program, (second edition), Prentice-Hall, 1999.
-A. Tenenbaum, Y. Langsam, M. Augenstein, Data Structures Using C, Prentice-Hall, 1990.
+A. Tenenbaum,Y. Langsam, M. Augenstein, Data Structures Using C, Prentice-Hall, 1990.
 A. Aho, J. Hopcroft, J. Ullman, The Design and Analysis of Computer Algorithms", Addison-Wesley Publishing Company, 1974.